Silliness

 One of Apple’s little oddities was to put a different animal as the last character in each size of the Geneva font:

-mp3DirectCut was pwning my CPU (and not responding) due to screen writes into a maximised window during playback, and I tried switching res to speed things up, to no avail.
-What I did find is that in Windows’s lagged state, windows took so long to activate that I could switch windows quickly and leave them all flashing in the taskbar from thinking they wanted to be fronstmost:
+mp3DirectCut was using all my processor time (and not responding) due to screen writes into a maximised window during playback.
+In Windows’s lagged state, windows took so long to activate that I could switch windows quickly and leave them all flashing in the taskbar from thinking they wanted to be fronstmost:

 The following error comes from my own HTTP Werkzeug application: one of those errors you never really expected to see.
 At least it was polite :)